Top 9 Games Like "State of Decay"

 State of Decay had gamers divided into two groups upon its launch.
 There were some who absolutely loathed it, while the others had nothing but praise for this game.
-What many people didn’t realize is that it’s a full-blown RPG wrapped in the exterior of an open-world zombie survival game.
+What many people didn’t realize is that it’s a full-blown RPG disguised as an open world zombie survival game.
 Those who pick it up hoping it would supply them with endless hordes of zombies to shoot at and chop off their limbs will be disappointed.

 If you’re here, I’m assuming you’ve already finished the game and are looking for some alternatives.
 Here is my compilation of some games like State of Decay.

 - Dying Light

 If you’re looking for some games like State of Decay, try its sequel.
 State of Decay 2 takes the formula of the first game and improves it in every way possible.
 The map is bigger, and there is more focus on co-op gameplay.
 Team up with your buddies and go bash some zombies, or go solo.
 It's up to you.

 The combat mechanics have hugely improved.
 It doesn’t feel clunky anymore.
 It gets repetitive but stays fun throughout the game.

 You’ll go out into a world to kill the infected and save random survivors to take along on your disparate adventures.
 Managing your companions and crafting are two pillars of this post-apocalyptic game.
 If you’re not paying due attention to these elements, the survivors you just saved won’t last long.
 And when they die, all the essential upgrades are gone with them.
 It can be a little overwhelming at first, but the game slowly eases you into its subtle mechanics.
 Once you get the hang of it, it’s one hell of a ride.